glouppe/info8002-large-scale-data-systems/lecture3.md

 .center.width-100[![](figures/lec3/possible-execution.png)]

-.exercice[Is this a valid execution? the order of delivery is not the same.]
+.exercise[Is this a valid execution? the order of delivery is not the same.]

 ---